carey-suehs/GCD_Course_Project/README.md

      *FILES IN THE "TEST" DIRECTORY
      *FILES IN THE "TRAIN" DIRECTORY
-     *1. MERGE THE TEST AND TRAINING DATA SETS *2.EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION *3.
+     *1. MERGE THE TEST AND TRAINING DATA SETS
+     *2. EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION *3.
 USE DESCRIPTIVE ACTIVITY NAMES
      *4. USE DESCRIPTIVE VARIABLE NAMES
      *5. CREATE A 2ND, DATA SET w/ MEANS PER VAR, ACTIVITY, & SUBJECT